J-Katzen/greenieminer/miners/eth/Readme!!!.txt

-This version is POOL/SOLO for Ethereum, POOL for Decred, POOL/SOLO for Siacoin, POOL for Lbry.
+This version is POOL/SOLO for Ethereum, POOL for Decred, POOL/SOLO for Siacoin, POOL for Lbry, POOL for Pascal.

 For AMD cards, Catalyst (Crimson) 15.12 is required for best performance and compatibility.
 You can get very bad results for different drivers version, or miner can fail on startup.
-For nVidia cards, 368.81 driver is recommended for best performance and compatibility.

 For AMD cards, set the following environment variables, especially if you have 2GB cards:

 GPU_FORCE_64BIT_PTR 0